 REVITALIZATION OF THE SYNAGOGUE IN ZAMOSC

 REVITALIZATION OF THE RENAISSANCE SYNAGOGUE IN ZAMOSC FOR THE NEEDS OF THE CHASSIDIC ROUTE AND THE LOCAL COMMUNITY.The Renaissance synagogue in the Zamosc Old City is one of the most spectacular monuments of Jewish heritage in Poland.
 The Foundation for the Preservation of Jewish Heritage in Poland has been the owner of the building since 2005.
 Our goal is to transform the synagogue into a modern cultural institution that will serve both Jewish visitors to Zamosc and the local community.
-Construction and conservation works commenced in July 2009 and will be completed by October 2010.
-The opening ceremony will take place on April 5th, 2011.
+The opening of the "Synagoge" Center took place on April 5th, 2011.
+The President of the Republic of Poland Bronislaw Komorowski assumed honorary patronage over the ceremony.
+Within the framework of the project an activity “Restoration of the synagogue complex in Krasnik - phase I (protective works from further decay)” was also implemented.
+The works in Krasnik (a town 90 km away from Zamosc) were conducted in 2010.

 The “Revitalization of the Renaissance synagogue in Zamosc for the needs of the Chassidic Route and the local community” project is supported by a grant from Iceland, Liechtenstein and Norway through the EEA Financial Mechanism and the Norwegian Financial Mechanism. more»